 While the old adage often quoted in this regard is “earlier the better”, I don’t agree or subscribe to it.

-Personally, I cannot say that for myself as everyone in my life earns for themselves or is financially independent, which is why I am waiting before shopping for life insurance.
+Personally, I still don’t need a life insurance policy as everyone in my life earns for themselves or is financially independent, which is why I am waiting before shopping for life insurance.
 However, if your answer to the above question is yes, then every day you waste with no life insurance is a terrible risk to your family.

 Types of Life Insurance policies in India